Six tips for stronger data security

 1. Regularly train your employees

 In the financial advice sector, people are your most important asset and the same is true in cybersecurity.
 Your employees are a crucial line of defence, because if someone opens a malicious email, it could lead to malware being uploaded to your systems.
 Regular training to raise awareness of potential scams, reinforce good practice and identify poor behaviours is essential.
-But it’s also important to recognise that scams are becoming harder to identify all the time and no one is infallible.
+It is also important to recognise that scams are becoming harder to identify all the time and no one is infallible.
 Rather than creating a culture of fear if something does slip through, issues will be dealt with quicker and more easily if you create clear reporting procedures and encourage staff to escalate incidents swiftly and without blame.

 2. Use technology to prevent problems before they start